 Launched by Sidley in 2012, the Emerging Enterprises Pro Bono Program provides free legal support to eligible small- and medium-size for-profit enterprises and market-focused nongovernmental organizations and nonprofits that have a clear social impact in developing countries across Africa, Asia, Central and South America and the Caribbean.

-The Program focuses on assisting the market-based growth of small and medium-sized local businesses in order to boost local economies, increase job opportunities, increase incomes and other social benefits, and ultimately improve the lives and livelihoods of the world’s poorest people.
 Sidley provides a wide variety of legal assistance to these enterprises to expand operations, lower costs, increase profits, successfully access new markets and become attractive partners for investors.
-Generally, the legal services provided include corporate, transactional, financing, contract, intellectual property and international trade matters.
+Generally, the legal services provided include corporate, transactional, financing, contract, intellectual property and international trade matters by: